Navigating Parenthood: Smart Financial Advice for Growing Families

 Powers of attorney for medical and financial decisions

 Estate planning isn’t just for the wealthy it’s for anyone who wants to ensure their family is protected.
-As your advisor I can connect you to one of our trusted estate planning lawyers to help you set up a will, power of attorney, and guardianship plan tailored to your family’s needs.
+As your advisor we can connect you to one of our trusted estate planning lawyers to help you set up a will, power of attorney, and guardianship plan tailored to your family’s needs.

 Health Insurance: Making the Right Choice